CyberTorresTech/Remediation-Automated/README.md

-# Automated remediation code for made up enterprise home lab
+# Automated remediation scripting for a simulated enterprise laboratory environment